 - Bed and bedding, dresser, desk, chair, lamp, closet

 - Your Homestay family will discuss with you what can be put on bedroom walls and how to attach items.

-2. Access to bathroom and bathing facilities
+- Access to bathroom and bathing facilities

-3. Three meals daily and other reasonable incidental foodstuffs.
+- Three meals daily and other reasonable incidental foodstuffs.
 Your Homestay family will discuss with you as to who is responsible for what meal preparations

-4. Access to laundry facilities and procedures / routines
+- Access to laundry facilities and procedures / routines

-5. If you have access to Internet, you will be asked to follow the rules of the house.
+If you have access to Internet, you will be asked to follow the rules of the house.
 It won’t be possible to be on Internet for hours and hours and it is easy to understand why.
 We want you to share moments with your family and to practice the English language as often as possible.
 We do understand that you want to be in touch with your family and friends on a regular basis … but that does not require hours of Internet every evening.

+The Homestay Family will also meet reasonable transportation needs, however this does not include daily transportation to and from school.
 The Homestay Family does not cover the extra-curricular school costs and extra costs for family outings, though Homestay Families will often pay for some activities.